José Tiburcio López Constante

-José Tiburcio López Constante (< 1790 - 25 September 1858) was governor of Yucatán, Mexico.
+José Tiburcio López Constante (after 1790 – 25 September 1858) was governor of Yucatán, Mexico.

 Yucatán's first constitution was promulgated in 1825.
 Antonio López de Santa Anna was removed as military commander of the area and immediately resigned as governor of Yucatán.
 At that point, López Constant was appointed by the Congress as the new governor.
 He took office on April 25, 1825 and the following May 3 issued the call for the first elections were to be held in Yucatan under the new constitution.
 After performing these on August 21 of that year, the legislature declared Yucatán José Tiburcio Lopez constant as governor for the next four years and Peter de Souza as vice-governor.
-During this first period constant Lopez lead the government knew relatively peaceful despite the concern that exists in the national context for the struggle between federalists and centralists.
+Despite the national context's worry over the fight between federalists and centralists, the initial year under Lopez's leadership was generally tranquil.
 Fostered productive activities in the state, particularly those relating to the henequen industry then began to develop.